arcilli/investsuite-api-docs/docs/quick_start.md

 title: Quick start
 ---

-## Introduction

-Get acquainted with the InvestSuite API in no time by going from scratch to an optimised portfolio.
-This quick start takes you through the steps typically pursued when integration with InvestSuite's Optimizer and Robo Advisor products.
-Below sequence diagram describes these steps:
+Get acquainted with the InvestSuite API.
+This quick start takes you through the steps typically pursued when integrating with InvestSuite's Optimizer and Robo Advisor products.
+Below sequence diagram describes these basic steps.
+As a quick start, we will perform these steps interactively.

+!!!
+Hint
+    This exercise demonstrates the flow for Robo Advisor.
+The flow for **Self Investor** is the same.
+The only difference is that for Self Investor you do not get to call the optimizer for order recommendations.

+## Integration flow

+![Optimizer Integration](../img/investsuite_optimizer_api_integration.jpg)

+Let's now get familiar with the API by simulating what is documented in the sequence diagram.
+As it is a simulation you will not integrate with your broker but instead create a so-called _virtual portfolio_.
+These will be the steps:

 1. Create a user by invoking `POST /users/`.
 2. Create a portfolio by invoking `POST /portfolios/`.
 3. Fund the account linked to the portfolio.
-This is between you and your broker or order management system.
+This is between you and your broker or order management system and is not part of this quick start.
+Here we will create a "virtual portfolio".
 4. Update the portfolio with the portfolio holdings you get from the broker (initially only a cash holding).
 5. Get order recommendations from the Optimizer, based on the holdings and portfolio settings.
 6. Place the order with your broker.
+(Not applicable to this quick start.)
 7. Post the transactions you get back from your broker.
 8. Repeat steps 4 - 7.

-## Integration flow

-![Optimizer Integration](../img/investsuite_optimizer_api_integration.jpg)

-Ready to get your hands dirty?
-Let's go 🕹 ...

 ## Steps